oomorijosh/oomorijosh.github.io/projects/wonkes-manoa.md

   - Databases
   - Software Engineering (ICS 314)

-summary: "Our final project for software engineering is called Wonkes Manoa.
-The goal is to be an online marketplace designed for UH Mānoa students: a website were you can buy and sell campus-related items quickly."
+summary: "Wonkes Manoa is our final Software Engineering project: an online marketplace designed for UH Mānoa students to buy and sell campus-related items quickly and easily."
 ---

 <img class="img-fluid" src="../img/project-wonkes-manoa/WonkesHomepage.png">

 ## The creation of the team...
-Going into our Software Engineering final project, my expectations were low.
-Our task was to work in a team to create a fully functioning website in the span of 4 1/2 weeks with the culminated knowledge of everything learned in our Software Engineering class.
-The only problem was that all of the other classmates found groups of their own and I was left alone to find a group.
-Eventually I was put with 4 other people who I did not know well.
-With our group essentially being the runt of the litter, I was not confident that our team would be able to complete this monumental task...
-Would we be able to pull it off?
+Going into our Software Engineering final project, my expectations were admittedly low.
+Our task was to work in a team to create a fully functioning website within 4½ weeks, using the cumulative knowledge from our Software Engineering course.
+The problem was that most classmates had already formed groups, and I was left to find a team late in the process.

+Eventually, I was placed with four other students whom I did not know well.
+As a result, our group felt like the “runt of the litter,” and I was unsure whether we would be able to complete such a large and complex project.
+Naturally, I was worried: would we actually be able to pull it off?

-When meeting each other for the first time, things were a little awkward at first.
-I tried my best to keep things lighthearted and fun, however, deep down, I was worried about our team.
-Since I wanted this project to have a chance at succeeding, I volunteered to lead.
-We talked over discord and created the team name "Wonkes" since it was our last name initials and it sounded funny.
-After talking to them and creating a plan for our project, I was feeling a little more confident.
+Our first meeting was a bit awkward, as expected.
+I tried to keep things lighthearted and positive, but internally I was concerned about the team’s direction.
+Since I wanted the project to succeed, I volunteered to take on a leadership role.
+We met over Discord, established communication norms, and created the team name **Wonkes**, formed from our last-name initials (and because it sounded funny).
+After outlining a plan and dividing responsibilities, my confidence in the team began to grow.

+---

 ## What is Wonkes Manoa?
-The goal of Wonkes Manoa is to be an online marketplace designed for UH Mānoa students.
-We want it to be a place were you can buy and sell campus-related items quickly.
-It should use TypeScript, UI Frameworks (HTML/CSS, Bootstrap, React, and Next.js), and Databases (PostgreSQL, Prisma, and Vercel) to function.
+Wonkes Manoa is an online marketplace designed specifically for UH Mānoa students.
+The goal was to create a platform where students could quickly buy and sell campus-related items in a simple and accessible way.

+To accomplish this, the project uses:
+- **TypeScript**
+- **UI Frameworks** (HTML/CSS, Bootstrap, React, and Next.js)
+- **Databases** (PostgreSQL, Prisma, and Vercel)

+Together, these technologies allowed us to build a modern, full-stack web application that meets the course requirements.

- > For more info on Software Engineering requirements, click [here](../essays/software-reflection.md)
+> For more information on Software Engineering requirements, click [here](../essays/software-reflection.md)

+---

 ## My Contributions to Wonkes
-This project was divided into 3 milestones: <a href="https://github.com/orgs/wonkes-manoa/projects/1">Milestone 1</a>, <a href="https://github.com/orgs/wonkes-manoa/projects/2">Milestone 2</a>, and <a href="https://github.com/orgs/wonkes-manoa/projects/3">Milestone 3</a>.
+The project was divided into three milestones:
+- **Milestone 1:**
- - Milestone 1 - I was in charge of the view organizing the GitHub repository, creating the view listings and landing page, and overall team management.
+  Organized the GitHub repository, implemented the landing page and listings view, and helped coordinate team workflow and responsibilities.

- - Milestone 2 - Next, I added a "like" implementation for listings (including changing the database to add a *LikedMerch* table) and cleaning up the website.
+- **Milestone 2:**
+  Designed and implemented the “like” functionality for listings, including modifying the database schema to add the `LikedMerch` table.
+I also focused on cleaning up UI and improving overall usability.

+- **Milestone 3:**
- - Milestone 3 - Finally, I worked on the admin panel, pagination, and last minute bugs found throughout the website (there were quite the number!).
+  Developed the admin panel, implemented pagination, and fixed a wide range of last-minute bugs found throughout the site.

+Across all milestones, I also played a key role in team coordination and problem-solving.

+---

 ## What I learned
-I learned a ton after this project - both coding wise and with working on a team.
-For coding, I learned a lot about how

-As for my team, although at first I did not believe in them at first, I would still choose to work with this team if I had to redo this project.

-Source: <a href="https://github.com/oomorijosh/LinkedListComputerStore"><i class="large github icon "></i>oomorijosh/LinkedListComputerStore</a>
+This project taught me a great deal, both technically and in terms of teamwork.
+On the technical side, I learned how to work with API routes in Next.js, how Prisma integrates with Vercel, and when it is appropriate to separate server and client components.
+From a teamwork perspective, I gained a deeper appreciation for effort estimation, communication, and leadership.
+Although the website is not in a fully polished state (especially post January 14, 2026 when the website will be closed from Vercel), it is something that shows my growth as a software engineer.

+Despite my initial doubts, I truly enjoyed working with this team.
+If given the chance to redo this project, I would still choose to work with the same group.
+The experience challenged me, taught me valuable lessons, and showed me how far I have come.

+---

+### Links
+- <a href="https://wonkes.vercel.app/">Main Wonkes Website</a>
+- <a href="https://wonkes-manoa.github.io/">GitHub.io Site</a>